davanstrien/citymash-notes/markdown.md

     * [Stackedit](https://stackedit.io/editor)
     * [Markable](http://markable.in/)

-3. Try writing some text using some common markdown syntax such as headings, lists, bold, italics etc.
+3. Try writing some text using some common markdown syntax such as headings, lists, bold, italics etc. It might be helpful to try thinking about how you would structure different types of text i.e. a blog post, a web page or an academic piece of writing.
 4. These online editors are useful for picking up markdown because they usually include a live preview of what you have written which is useful when you aren't yet familiar with the markdown syntax.
 5. Once you have got something written in markdown we can try doing a number of things with it.